-Give a concise summary of your article in an abstract of no more than 250 words in a single paragraph.
+Give a concise summary of your article in an abstract of up to 200 words (up to 100 for Short Notes) in a single paragraph.
 As abstracts are published separately by abstracting and indexing services, please spell out abbreviations at first use and do not include footnotes, tables, figures or equations.
-Avoid using references.
-If it is essential to use a reference in the abstract, please expand it as per journal reference style.
+If it is essential to use a literature citation in the abstract, full bibliographic information must be given as per journal references style.